-Reviewing of received articles is carried out in two stages: editorial and independent.
+The peer-review of the articles submitted to the editors is carried out in two stages: initial and independent.

-Editorial review involves checking of the paper by editors for its compliance with topics and journal requirements.
+Initial peer-review implies a primary review of the manuscript by editors for its compliance with the subject matter and journal requirements.

 The independent Peer-review is carried out in accordance with the foregoing provision of the independent Peer-review.